Overview Of Membrane Processes

 Only low applied pressures are needed to generate high flux rates because the osmotic pressure differential across a UF membrane is extremely small if not negligible.
 A typical applied pressure might be 50 PSI.

 Nanofiltration (NF) is a similar method to reverse osmosis and it too is a pressure-driven process which is applied with the separation capabilities of RO and UF membranes.
-Examples of application include the concentration of a lactose syrup (Zhang et al., 2011).
+Nanofiltration membranes are relatively loose.
+It is most often employed to retain proteins and organic materials by removing water and particular types of salt especially monovalent types.

-Nanofiltration is used when high sodium rejection, typical of RO, is not needed but where other salts such as Mg and Ca (i.e. divalent ions) are to be removed.
+There are times in food processing when a high sodium rejection, typical of RO, is not needed but where other salts such as Mg and Ca (i.e. divalent ions) are to be retained as in dairy whey processing.
 Like RO, water passes through the membrane leaving higher molecular weight molecules behind.
+Most nanofiltration membranes are in a spirally wound form.

 The pore-sizes are slightly larger than for an RO membrane but smaller than for a UF type.
 The pore-sizes for NF are between 100 and 500 Daltons.
 This particular type of membrane system complements ultrafiltration and is used to separate lipids, sugars and large carbohydrates, bacteria, and proteins.
 The permeate usually contains bivalent salts and undissociated acids.